 OUR MISSION: The mission of the Stephen Memorial Animal Shelter is to serve as a community resource for pets and people, dedicated to enhancing the welfare of all companion animals

-The SMAS is NOT a no-kill shelter, yet we are still able to maintain a euthanasia rate of less than 8%.
+The SMAS is considered a no-kill shelter by the 90% live release rate that is agreed upon the general , because we are able to maintain a euthanasia rate of less than 8%.

 In addition to taking in and re-homing stray, abandoned, abused, and otherwise homeless animals, the SMAS, in partnership with the Mahaska Humane Society, has developed programs aimed to educate the community and promoting responsible pet ownership.
 Some of these programs include visits to the elementary school to teach dog bite prevention, bringing dogs to the local university during finals week as stress relief for students, visiting nursing home and retirement facilities for "pet therapy", and helping low-income residents of Mahaska County get their pet spayed/neutered through our "Spay the County" program.

 Our Partnership with the Mahaska Humane Society

 The Mahaska Humane Society (MHS) is a 501(c)3 tax-exempt organization that started in 1972, well before the Stephen Memorial Animal Shelter was around.
 Their mission was and still is to establish and maintain a facility (the SMAS) to house lost, abandoned, and stray animals, reunite owners with lost pets, find homes for abandoned pets, stop animal abuse, and educate the public about responsible pet ownership.
 Through their flagship "Spay the County" program, the SMAS and MHS are able to help low income residents of Mahaska County get their pets spayed/neutered.